What Is Industry Looking For In Graduates

 The days of the hero coder passed in the 1980s.
 Today’s IT environment is heavily team based, multi-disciplinary and project oriented.
 Projects of any substance cannot be completed by one person and require a range of specialist talents.

-While it is true that if you ask 100 different employers what they want, you will receive 100 different answers, however this is not useful to you in your search for employment.
+I is true that if you ask 100 different employers what they want, you will receive 100 different answers, however 100 answers is not useful to you in your search for employment.
 What follows is an overview of the trend within IT employers.
 Expect differences when you talk to individuals.

 The IT industry is fundamentally looking for three things from interns and graduates: